howardheaton/personal-site/docs/index.md

 <br>

-**Slackline**

-A hobby of mine is slacklining.
-All photos are real and safety measures were taken.
+Howard enjoys surfing, running, and slacklining.
+All photos below of him slacklining are real, and safety measures were taken.

 <figure markdown>
   ![Slackline](assets/slackline-1.jpeg){ width="300" }